-The second line of defense is comprised of independent risk management units that are independent of a front-line unit.
-They are responsible for overseeing the risk-taking activities of the first line of defense and challenging the first line of defense in their execution of their risk management responsibilities.
-They are also responsible for independently identifying, measuring, monitoring, controlling and reporting aggregate risks and for setting standards for the management and oversight of risk.
-Independent risk management units also engage in in-unit control and in-unit management activities.
+The second line of defense ("second line") is independent of the first line.
+The second line is responsible for overseeing the risk-taking activities of the first line and challenging the first line in their execution of their risk management responsibilities.
+It is also responsible for independently identifying, measuring, monitoring, controlling and reporting aggregate risks and for setting standards for the management and oversight of risk.